-Among its many exceptional features, this church must surely boast one of the most comprehensive and rigorous little guidebooks written for any parish church in England (by Simon Andrew, pub.
-Crewkerne P.C.C., 1993) and except, perhaps, in the matter of photography, it is quite impossible to equal that here, much less add to it.
+Among its many exceptional features, this church must surely boast one of the most comprehensive and rigorous little guidebooks written for any parish church in England (Simon Andrew, Saint Bartholomew's Church, Crewkerne, Crewkerne Parochial Church Council, 1993) and except, perhaps, in the matter of photography, it is quite impossible to equal that here, much less add to it.
 Anyone seeking a full account of the history and architecture of this building should, therefore, obtain a copy.
 The note below, by comparison, can provide only a summary.

-St. Bartholomew's, Crewkerne, is a large, all-embattled and important Perpendicular church, constructed entirely of Ham Hill stone, where some of the work can probably be dated because its architect is known.
-He appears to have been William Smyth, master of Wells Cathedral from 1475 until his death in 1490, who was considered by Dr. John Harvey (in his book The Perpendicular Style, pub.
-Batsford, 1978) to have been the foremost mason in the west of England during that time.
-Smyth was responsible for work at Sherborne Abbey as well as at Wells and St. John's, Glastonbury, while here at Crewkerne, at least the W. front, S. transept and S. porch, seem largely attributable to him.
+St. Bartholomew's is a large, important, all-embattled Perpendicular church, constructed entirely of Ham Hill stone, which can be approximately dated to within a decade or three because its architect is known.
+He was William Smyth, master of Wells Cathedral from 1475 until his death in 1490, who was considered by Dr. John Harvey (The Perpendicular Style, London, Batsford, 1978, pp. 202 & 204) to have been the foremost mason in the west of England at that time.
+Smyth was responsible for work at Sherborne Abbey as well as at Wells and St. John's, Glastonbury, while here at Crewkerne, at least the W. front, S. transept and S. porch, are attributable to him.
 He is also likely to have been the man recorded as having taken up the freedom of the city of Wells in 1475, where he received an annual retainer of £1.6s.8d and a house, rent free, in addition to his fees.
-His work shows the frequent use of the ogee arch in window traceries and he was responsible for some important fan vaults at a time when the construction of the great majority of these still lay in the future.
+His work shows the frequent use of the ogee arch in window traceries and he was responsible for some important fan vaults at a time when the construction of these still lay .

-St. Bartholomew's was constructed to a cruciform plan for the simple reason that it was raised on top of the twelfth or thirteenth century foundations of an earlier building, for which the only surviving evidence above ground is some of the lower stonework of the crossing tower, including the single, blocked, Early English window, visible internally to the north.
-The tower's Perpendicular replacement (shown above left, from the southeast) was probably the earliest of what A. K. Wickham called the "South Somerset Group" of church towers in his book, The Churches of Somerset (pub.
-Phoenix House Ltd., 1952), a full explanation of which may be found under the entry for St. Mary's church, Norton-sub-Hamdon.
+Smyth adopted for the building a cruciform plan for the reason that it was raised on the twelfth or thirteenth century foundations of an earlier church, for which the only surviving evidence above ground today is some of the lower stonework of the crossing tower, including the single, blocked, Early English window, visible internally to the north.
+The tower's Perpendicular replacement (shown above left, from the southeast) probably represents the earliest of A. K. Wickham's 'South Somerset Group' and was probably the inspiration for the others.

-The details of some of this work are as follows:
+A detailed description of some of this work follows:

 The best roof in the church is the panelled N. transept ceiling reminiscent of the nave roof at Martock.
 The very high but low-pitched nave roof is supported on large carved stone figures, which themselves sit on shafts rising between the clerestory windows.
 The sloping wooden galleries above the W. ends of the aisles are all that remains of a larger gallery of 1811.
 The wooden vault beneath the crossing, like the nicely-carved chancel reredos, dates only from 1903.

-Finally, perhaps surprisingly after this, the church is not rich in furnishings, but it does contain three monuments which were mentioned by Gunnis (Dictionary of British Sculptors: 1660-1851, pub.
-The Abbey Library, 1951), the first commemorating Samuel Sparks (d.
+Finally, perhaps surprisingly after this, the church is not rich in furnishings, but it does contain three monuments which were mentioned by Gunnis (Dictionary of British Sculptors: 1660-1851, London, The Abbey Library, 1951, pp. 170 & 373), the first commemorating Samuel Sparks (d.
 1813), by Samuel Gibbs of Axminster (fl.
-1773 - 1821), whose “work is well above the average of the contemporary small-town statuary of the period”, and the other two dedicated to the Hawkesley family, c.
+1773 - 1821), whose 'work is well above the average of the contemporary small-town statuary of the period', and the other two dedicated to the Hawkesley family, c.
 1830, and to Samuel Wills (d.
 1833), by Joseph and William Stephens of Exeter (fl.
 1810-33), whose work, unfortunately, was not.
 The large square font in the S. aisle, with six incised arches on each face, is probably Norman.